Word walls are a key component of our literacy framework.

 - Word walls are only as good as you use them.
 Students need to see how to use them, referring to it in lessons, discussions, etc.

 - Having starter activities/games that use the word wall is a great way to get students comfortable with using it.
 The more you use it during class and model it, the more students will use it in their independent work!

 - You don’t want students to feel singled out or less intelligent because they have to use them.
 “Everyone struggles when it comes to spelling, a word wall is a great way to…..”
 “I’m having trouble spelling this word, let’s go to the word wall.”

 - In addition to word walls with sight words, you could have an academic word wall (vocabulary words for science, social, math, etc.).
 Students can make these!

 - Students should have access to them at all times; you don’t have to cover up during tests, as it is a part of the visual environment.

-Check these sites for some ideas:
+Check this site for some ideas: